pingcap/docs/develop/dev-guide-bookshop-schema-design.md

 This document describes the following information:

-- How to import data into the Bookshop application via TiUP and the import function of TiDB Cloud
+- How to import data into the Bookshop application via TiUP and the import feature of TiDB Cloud
-- What are the definitions of the tables in the Bookshop application
+- What are the table definitions in the Bookshop application
 - How to use the `dbinit.sql` script

 ## Import data